risingwavelabs/rfcs/rfcs/0025-memory-control.md

 Why `reserved` is necessary?
 This is because we are using an async way to control memory i.e. with a background coroutine.
 As a result, **any actions will be slightly later than the actual exhaustion of memory**.
 The `reserved` memory is designed to mitigate the problem by reserving some space in case that memory cannot be reclaimed immediately.

-@fuyufjh prefer the solution without overselling to keep it simple and stupid.
+@fuyufjh prefers the solution without overselling to keep it simple and stupid.

 ## Implementation